Existence, Regularity, and a Strong It\^o Formula for the Isochronal Phase of SPDE: Regularity of the Isochron Map a Strong It o Formula

 We now prove a strong It{\^o}~formula for $\pi(X_t)$ that holds for $t<\tau$.
-Note that in the proof of Theorem \ref{thm:Ito}, since we have shown above that

-for any $x_0\in B(\Gamma)\cap E$, we do not need to assume that $B$ is trace class.
-In particular, we are able to take $W$ as an uncorrelated cylindrical Wiener process.
-As our goal is to prove a strong It{\^o}~formula for $\pi(X_t)$, we need the following two lemmas.
+We need the following two lemmas.

-\begin{lemma} Let Assumptions \ref{assn:PDE}, \ref{assn:Manifold}, \&~\ref{assn:Noise}~hold.
+\begin{lemma} Let Assumptions \ref{assn:Manifold}~\&~\ref{assn:Noise}~hold.
 For each $t>0$, the It{\^o}~integral

-is well-defined as an element of $\R^m$. \begin{proof} We prove the result for noise that is white in space and time.
-Modifying the proof to apply to coloured noise is trivial.
-For a collection of independent identically distributed Brownian motions $\{\beta^k\}_{k\in\N}$, write

-Of course, the sum \eqref{eq:WienerSum}~does not converge in any sense as an $H$-valued random variable, but as an $H_0$-valued random variable for some Hilbert space $H_0\supset H$ (see Chapter 4 of Da Prato \&~Zabczyk \cite{DPZ14}~for details).
+is well-defined as an $\R^m$-valued random variable. \begin{proof} For a collection of independent identically distributed Brownian motions $\{\beta^k\}_{k\in\N}$, write $W_t=\sum_{k\in\N}e_k \beta^k_t$.
+Of course, this sum does not converge in any sense as an $H$-valued random variable, but as an $H_0$-valued random variable for some Hilbert space $H_0\supset H$ (see \cite[Chapter 4]{DPZ14}~for details).
 However, we need not specify $H_0$ here.
 Indeed, the integral \eqref{eq:piWint}~can be made sense of as the limit in expectation of the finite sums